A Festively Frugal Holiday Flower Arrangement

-Start by filling a mason jar with water and add in some evergreen clippings.
+Start by filling a Mason jar with water and add in some evergreen clippings of your choice.
 I used cedar.
-Place some fresh or frozen cranberries to the water to transform the jar into a decorative vase.
+Place some fresh or frozen cranberries into the water to transform the jar into a decorative vase.

 Stretch the silicone Budable over the mouth of the mason jar.
 Make sure that the jar and the silicone are both very dry so that they stick.
 I found that if there was any moisture on the rim of the glass or on the silicone seal that the cap would start to come off the jar about halfway through my arrangement.
 It’s best to ensure it has a good strong seal the first time so you don’t have to start again.

-- You can stretch the Budable a considerable amount but if you plan to use a wide mouth vase, it’s easier to pull and flex it a few times before you start.
+- You can stretch the Budable a considerable amount but if you plan to use a wide-mouth vase, it’s easier if you pull and flex it a few times before you start.
 A Budable will fit a vase with an opening from two to six inches.

 - Stretch the Budables so that the holes go up to the rim of the vase.
 This leaves plenty of length on the sides to grip.

-- Start making your arrangement by choosing loose and floppy evergreens around the edges of the Mason jar.
-Add a second ring just inside the first of a different type of greenery with a different texture such as broad leaves, variegated colors, berries or flowers.
+- Start making your arrangement by choosing loose and floppy evergreens to go around the edges of the Mason jar.
+Add a second ring just inside the first of a different type of greenery with a different texture such as broad leaves, variegated colors, berries, or flowers.

 - Next, add the decorative elements in the center.
 You can use garden or floral shop flowers, succulent cuttings attached to sticks, or other decorative elements on wire stakes.

-- Make sure that all the leaves are trimmed off flower stems before adding them to the arrangement.
+- Make sure that all of the leaves are trimmed off of flower stems before adding them to the arrangement.

 - Make a succulent flower by cutting off the top of an echeveria, crassula, or aeonium and adding floral wire as a stem.
 Choose a fairly thick wire that can hold the weight of the succulent leaves.
 Simply pierce the cut end of the succulent with the wire and it should hold it in place.
 When you are finished your arrangement you can replant the succulents and grow them again (see how here and here).